 Couturier expects strong interest from managed service providers and security service providers (MSPs and MSSPs) “who see cloud services as a key competitive differentiator in an increasingly demanding environment”.

-Alkira’s cloud network as-a-service (CNaaS) dramatically cuts the time it takes to provision secure, low-latency cloud networking.
+Alkira’s Cloud Area Network dramatically cuts the time it takes to provision secure, low-latency cloud networking.
 It simplifies deployment and management of third-party firewalls, plus provides full visibility and governance for day 2 operations.

 Users of the service in the US include Warner Music Group, Koch Industries and auto industry startup Tekion.
 Couturier reports an equally enthusiastic reception from customers in Europe.